Galinha Pintadinha: History

-On December 28, 2006, the duo decided to add a children's animation to the YouTube website for presentation to some producers of a children's channel in São Paulo, as they would not be able to attend the meeting.
+On December 28, 2006, Juliano Prado and Marcos Luporini added a children's animation to the YouTube website for presentation to some producers of a children's channel in São Paulo, as they would not be able to attend the meeting.
 Executives did not approve the video and the initial idea did not come to fruition.
-However, six months later, the duo, who had not removed the video from the website, realized that the number of views was quite significant, around 500 thousand.
+However, six months later, the duo, who had not removed the video from the website, realized that the number of views was quite significant on their video, around 500 thousand.

 In 2013, the animated music videos premiered on Netflix in several countries including in the Brazil, United Kingdom, United States, Canada and Spanish Latin American countries.
-In 2015 its studio occupied the 89th position as one of the 150 biggest licensed brands in the world, ranking published by the British magazine License!
+In 2015, its studio occupied the 89th position as one of the 150 biggest licensed brands in the world, ranking published by the British magazine License!
 Global.

-In 2017, an animated webseries with full episodes called Lottie Dottie Chicken Mini was released on their own Youtube channel, separate from main channel.
-This webseries was later to the Netflix catalog, and also the TV channels TV Cultura and SBT.
+In 2017, an animated webseries called Lottie Dottie Mini was released on their own Youtube channel, separate from main channel.
+This webseries was later added to the Netflix catalog, and also the TV channels TV Cultura and SBT.
 Parts of the series have also been released in Brazilian movie theaters, while still being uploaded online.

 Media

-Since the release of their second album the character had a pretty big growth in children's media in Brazil.
-Many toys, backpacks, CDs, books and supplies for babies have been launched over the years.
-The characters also have achieved media for smartphones with music applications and interactive games such as PoChickenPo.